practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05d - TypeScript on Bun and Deno runtimes/README.md

 Deno is not doing this, node.js is not doing this, and none of the other programming languages I've tested so far!

 Let's compile this script also into a standalone executable.
-See from: [Optimization -- Bytecode Caching](https://bun.com/docs/bundler/bytecode#with-standalone-executables), Speed up JavaScript execution with bytecode caching in Bun’s bundler:
+See from: [Optimization -- Bytecode Caching](https://bun.com/docs/bundler/bytecode#with-standalone-executables), "Speed up JavaScript execution with bytecode caching in Bun’s bundler":

 ```
 $ bun build ./random_streams_for_perf_stats.ts --compile --bytecode --outfile=random_streams_for_perf_stats_ts_bun